How To Stop Shaving Rash On the Face For Good?

 The idea is that a sharp blade should glide easily across raised hairs and protected skin, for a very smooth shave.
 Crack this and you will also crack annoying skin rashes, shaving bumps and razor burn.

-Once the shave is complete, then wash again with cold water.
+Once the shave is complete, then wash the skin with cold water.
 Cold water closes the skin pores and completes the shaving process.
-Again if you have sensitive skin, avoid the harshness of after shaves.
+Again if you have sensitive skin, avoid the harshness of after shaves straight on to the skin after shaving.

 You will know if they sting a little that your skin is still sensitive.

-Instead apply a skin moisturiser first and then splash on the after shave.
+Instead apply a skin moisturiser to prevent rashes first and then splash on a good quality after shave that does not have harsh chemicals.
 We know that many men believe that the sting of an after shave is normal and helps heal skin irritation.
 Nothing could be further from the truth.